Jewish American Heritage Month

 Jewish Stories and Experiences | Holocaust Remembrance

-Hoopla is a groundbreaking digital media service that allows you to borrow movies, music, audiobooks, ebooks, comics and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
-With no waiting, titles can be streamed immediately, or downloaded to phones or tablets for offline enjoyment later.
+Hoopla is a groundbreaking digital media service that allows you to borrow movies, music, audiobooks, ebooks, comics, and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
+With no waiting, titles can be streamed immediately and downloaded to phones or tablets offline.

-Please note these limits: Patrons can have up to five borrows per month.
-Items listed as “bonus borrows” do not count towards the monthly limit.
+Please note these limits: Patrons can have up to five monthly borrows.
+Items listed as “bonus borrows” do not count toward the monthly limit.
 This resource is only available to Parkland School District residents.